matsim-org/matsim-libs/contribs/simwrapper/README.md

 # SimWrapper Contrib

 Contrib to provide [SimWrapper](https://simwrapper.github.io/) integration.
-SimWrapper offers a huge amount of visualization possibilities in the web browser and enables users to analyze, evaluate and disseminate MATSim runs visually.
+SimWrapper provides a wide range of visualization options within the web browser, allowing users to analyze, evaluate and disseminate MATSim runs visually.

-This extension allows you to automatically create SimWrapper dashboards after runs have finished.
+This extension allows you to automatically create SimWrapper dashboards after simulation runs have finished.
 Additionally, to generating dashboard YAML files, it will also take care of executing any necessary post-process step to generate required data files.